Scott Evans, MD.

 Dermatology resident, Albert Einstein College of Medicine

 Class of 2021, Stanford University School of Medicine

 Miguel Chavez Internal medicine resident, Houston Methodist Hospital, 2019.

 UT Southwestern Graduate School of Biomedical Sciences, 2020.

 Postdoctoral Researcher, McGill University, Montreal, Quebec, Canada.

-University of Texas Rio Grande Valley.
+University of Texas Rio Grande Valley, School of Medicine.